We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Cons of regular makeup

-- linked to unfavorable health effects
+- may be linked to unfavorable health effects

 - contains more potentially harmful synthetic ingredients